 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

-Students are responsible for paying The Ohio State University tuition plus a program fee of $828.00 due with Spring 2018 fee payment.
+Students are responsible for paying The Ohio State University tuition plus a program fee of $TBDdue with Spring 2020 fee payment.
 The program fee includes hotel accommodations (participants will be housed in double rooms in a centrally located hotel in London), breakfast daily, in-country transportation, field trips, entrance fees, a few group meals, and supplemental international health insurance.
 It does not include international round-trip airfare, pre-departure expenses (passport and immunizations), non-group meals, and personal expenses.

-The actual cost for Ohio State to run the program is $1,828.
-The program fee has been generously subsidized by the College of Engineering by $1,000 per student (subject to change).
+The actual cost for Ohio State to run the program is $TBD.
+The program fee has been generously subsidized by the College of Engineering by $TBD per student (subject to change).

 If students withdraw or become ineligible any time eleven days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy.

 Students can review the Spring break 2018 budget here.
 Note that the costs for upcoming programs will differ based on changes to the program itinerary, fluctuations in exchange rates and other variables.